ptyspawn/ssp21-IKI/report.md

 The CA records this nonce in an internal database along with the time it processed the request (Ts for "start time").

 2. The master requests that the outstation (aka field asset) provide its current device time (Td) and boot nonce (Nb), providing it with the CA's certificate ID.
 The outstation replies with the triplet of information {CSN, Td, Nb}, and signs it with its signing key.
-This triplet plus signature is know as the endpoint time attestation (ETA).
+This triplet plus signature is know as the outstation time attestation (OTA).

-3. The master creates a certificate signing request (CSR), and includes the ETA as an extension.
+3. The master creates a certificate signing request (CSR), and includes the OTA as an extension.
 It sends it to the CA to provision a certificate.

 4. The CA receives the CSR, and validates the authenticity of the ETA using the endpoint's public key.
 The CA calculates that the elapsed time from Ts to reception of the CSR is within some configurable bounds.
 The CA verifies that the master's CSR contains a known identity and public key.